-- many of our earlier stage potential products move into later stage clinical development; - additional potential products are selected as clinical candidates for further development; - we pursue clinical development of our potential products in new indications; - we invest in staffing and operations to meet our manufacturing requirements; - we expand our commercial infrastructure to market our products in North America; - we defend or prosecute our patents and patent applications; and - we invest in research or acquire additional technologies, product candidates or businesses.
+- many of our earlier stage potential products move into later stage clinical development; - additional potential products are selected as clinical candidates for further development; - we pursue clinical development of our potential products in new indications; - we invest in life cycle management initiatives for our existing products; - we invest in staffing and operations to meet our manufacturing requirements; - we expand our commercial infrastructure to market and sell our products; - we defend or prosecute our patents and patent applications; and - we invest in research or acquire additional technologies, product candidates or businesses.

-In the absence of substantial revenues from additional sales of existing products, new agreements with third-party business partners, significant royalties on sales of products licensed under our intellectual property rights or other uncertain sources of revenue, we will continue to incur operating losses and may require additional capital to fully execute our business strategy.
+In the absence of substantial revenues from additional sales of existing or newly approved products, new agreements with third-party collaborators, significant royalties on sales of products licensed under our intellectual property rights or other uncertain sources of revenue, we will continue to incur operating losses and may require additional capital to fully execute our business strategy.

-If Cardene IV sales do not continue to grow, our results of operations will suffer.
+If Cardene IV® sales do not continue to grow, our results of operations will suffer.

-Cardene IV® has accounted for a significant portion of the operating income and growth in sales of ESP Pharma.
-Cardene IV faces a competitive marketplace with branded and generic intravenous anti-hypertensive products being marketed in the U.S. and it may be harder to continue to penetrate this market at the current rate of growth.
-While we expect to maintain and increase committed sales and marketing presence in order to ensure the continued growth of Cardene IV, there can be no assurance that we can continue the rapid growth rate that ESP Pharma achieved.
+Cardene IV has accounted for a significant portion of the operating income and growth in our sales since we acquired it in our acquisition of ESP Pharma in March 2005.
+Cardene IV faces a competitive marketplace with branded and generic intravenous anti-hypertensive products being marketed in the United States and it may be harder to continue to penetrate this market at the recent rate of growth.
+While we expect to increase committed sales and marketing resources in an effort to ensure the continued growth of Cardene IV, there can be no assurance that we can continue the rapid growth rate that ESP Pharma achieved.
 Some of our competitors have substantially greater resources than we do.
-Those resources include greater experience in promoting and marketing hypertensive drugs, superior product development capabilities and financial, scientific, manufacturing, marketing, managerial and human resources.
+Those resources include greater experience in promoting and marketing hypertensive and other related drugs, superior product development capabilities and financial, scientific, manufacturing, marketing, managerial and human resources.
 In order for Cardene IV to continue its success, we will have to maintain and expand its position in the marketplace against these competitors' drugs.